Victim's daughter says family 'broken' by Colorado movie gunman

 Eventually, they reached their mother by phone and she came over.
 All they could tell her was that their father had not run out of the theater with them.

-“She was crying so hard, it was like she couldn’t breathe,” Cowden said of her mom.
+“She was crying so hard, it was like she couldn’t breathe,” Cowden told the court.
 “She was hysterical almost.
 She was calling all these hospitals.”

 They were later notified that he was dead.

-The former neuroscience graduate student, who has shown almost no reaction throughout the proceedings, also opted not to make a written allocution statement.
-That would have let him address the jurors without exposing himself to cross-examination by the district attorney.

-Both sides will make closing arguments on Thursday afternoon, then the jury will deliberate one last time.

-If they vote unanimously for the death penalty, Holmes will be executed by lethal injection.
-Otherwise, he will serve life with no possibility of parole.

-Reporting by Keith Coffman; Additional reporting and writing by Daniel Wallis; Editing by David Gregorio
+If jurors vote unanimously for the death penalty, Holmes will be executed by lethal injection.
+Otherwise he will serve life with no possibility of parole.
+(Reporting by Keith Coffman; Additional reporting and writing by Daniel Wallis; Editing by David Gregorio)